slatedocs/slate/source/index.html.md

 # Introduction

-WCFM 2.8+ is fully integrated with the WordPress REST API.
-This allows to manupulate vendor data using requests in JSON format and using WordPress REST API Authentication methods and standard HTTP verbs which are understood by most HTTP clients.
+WCFM Marketplace – REST API plugin fully integrates WordPress REST API with WCFM Marketplace.
+This allows to manipulate vendor data using requests in JSON format and using WordPress REST API Authentication methods and standard HTTP verbs which are understood by most HTTP clients.

 # Authentication